ICCPUD Webinar Series Premier

 her B.A. from Southwest Missouri State University (1972).

-Substance Abuse and Mental Health Services Administration’s (SAMHSA) Center for
+of the Substance Abuse and Mental Health Services Administration’s (SAMHSA) Center

 leading experts in the field of alcohol and drug policy.
 She also serves as the